IAMTOIR/Project-Writing-a-Data-Scientist-Blog-Post/README.md

 ## Business Understanding
 Based on information obtained from data.opendevelopmentmekong.net I dug deep into analysis to get answers to three major questions:

-1. State of Affairs 2020–2021 in Vietnam
+1. What is the state of affairs in Vietnam in 2020-2021?
-2. State of Affairs 2020–2021 in ASEAN and China
+2. Current Situation in ASEAN and China in 2020-2021
-3. Which country resulted in the fastest spread of COVID-19?
+3. Which nation had the most rapid spread of COVID-19?

 ## General Analysis